 Bachelor of Technical and Applied Studies

-The Bachelor of Technical and Applied Studies is an degree offered through the Regional College.
-It is designed for students who are begining their academic study or for students who hold an associate degree or have completed some college-level coursework; the program will accommodate varied educational backgrounds, develop competencies needed for success in a variety of work settings and offer major courses in schedules attractive to traditional students or time- and place-bound adults.
+The Bachelor of Technical and Applied Studies is a degree offered through the Regional College.
+It is designed for students who are beginning their academic study or for students who hold an associate degree or have completed some college-level coursework; the program will accommodate varied educational backgrounds, develop competencies needed for success in a variety of work settings and offer major courses in schedules attractive to traditional students or time- and place-bound adults.

-Computer Technology Application Development Concentration
+- Application Development Concentration (Computer Technology)

-Computer Technology Applied Computer Security and Forensics Technology Concentration
+- Applied Computer Security and Forensics Technology Concentration (Computer Technology

 The Technical and Applied Studies major (with no concentration) offers a flexible and robust core of skills/knowledge-based courses, which bridge multiple disciplines in multiple colleges.
 The skills/knowledge provided by this program are civic engagement, computer literacy, critical thinking, diversity/internationalization, ethics, information literacy, leadership, self-management, oral and written communication and statistical and algebraic thinking.
 Students construct a meaningful plan for using the curriculum in Technical and Applied Studies to explore and prepare for their preferred futures by completing a cornerstone course and developing an electronic portfolio.
 This enables students to collect artifacts of their learning, which can be used to advance their careers.
 A capstone course features a synthesizing of learning focused on the 10 foundational competencies and finalization of the electronic portfolio for job search and career development purposes.